Fundamental concepts, standards, and conventions used across the Field Nation API.

 per_page | integer | 25 | Number of items per page. |

-Paginated responses typically include a metadata object with total counts:
+Paginated responses include a metadata object with counts and active state:

 {